joshhlee614/Black_Scholes_Model_Project/README.md

 - Black-Scholes-Merton model
 - Streamlit for the web interface
 - NumPy and SciPy for numerical computations
+- Plotly for interactive visualizations
+- SQLAlchemy for database operations